jordpatte/jordpatte/README.md

 ### Hi there 👋

-I am a Jamaican software engineer that lives for design.
-I do graphic all the way to web design.
-Designer by day, Go/Python programmer by night.
+Jamaican software engineer that specializes in Go and Python development.

 <!--
 **jordpatte/jordpatte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.